 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3i does not offer wifi capability.
+In contrast, the T3i does not provide wifi capability.

 Studio photographers will appreciate that the Sony A77 II (unlike the T3i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the T3i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T3i has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T3i was succeeded by the Canon T4i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon T3i and the Sony A77 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.